TZstatsADS/Spring2021-Project5-group2/doc/README.md

 # Project:
 ### Doc folder

-The doc directory contains multiple notebooks each completing a specific task:
+The doc directory contains multiple notebooks each completing a specific task as well as contribution statement:

 + Sentiment analysis
 + Topic Modeling